 But as we’ve discussed previously – getting found is only half the battle.
-You need to grab the attention and keep visitors on the page too!
+You need to grab your readers’ attention and keep them on the page!

 So the fact that Wix provides more than 500 professionally designed templates for you to use as a jumping off point is a massive plus point for any budding photographer in need of a website.
 This also includes more than 30 templates specifically designed for photographers!

 This is an ideal time-saver as you can simply change the text and update the images in the pre-existing galleries before calling it a day and publishing to the web.

 There are numerous gallery options to showcase collections, from tight clustered thumbnails of ‘Urban Photography’ to the minimalist framing of ‘Art Portfolio’.
-There’s even different styles of gallery to explore for a stand-out flourish, interactive slideshows, and lightboxes to make images pop.
-It’s definitely worth digging around to find the features that can best represent of your work.
+There’s even different styles of gallery to explore; from interactive slideshows to lightboxes to make images pop.
+It’s definitely worth digging around to find the features that can best represent your work.